Women's suffrage in California

-Women's suffrage in California refers to the political struggle for voting rights for women in the state of California.
-The movement began in the 19th century and was successful with the passage of Proposition 4 on October 10, 1911.
+The women's suffrage movement began in California in the 19th century and was successful with the passage of Proposition 4 on October 10, 1911.
 Many of the women and men involved in this movement remained politically active in the national suffrage movement with organizations such as the National American Women's Suffrage Association and the National Woman's Party.

 Origins of the movement

 Historian Ronald Schaffer has noted the women's suffrage movement in California "is a story of slow building and initial defeat."
 Starting the 1860s, a small number of activists began mobilizing for women's suffrage in this western state.
 In 1868, orators Laura de Force Gordon and Anna Dickinson gave a series of lectures advocating for women's suffrage.
 Susan B. Anthony was so impressed with Gordon that she was quoted as saying, "“You can't imagine how it delights my soul to find such an earnest, noble young woman possessed of powers oratorical.”
 Gordon was a prolific west coast orator who gave over 100 speeches.

 In 1869, Emily Pitt and Elizabeth T. Schenck organized the first Pacific coast suffrage meeting in San Francisco.
 Early on in the suffrage movement in California there was an extensive amount of connection between western suffragists and national suffrage organizers on the east coast.
 Elizabeth Cady Stanton was impressed with Elizabeth T. Schneck, calling her "a woman of remarkable cultivation and research."
 In 1870, Susan B. Anthony wrote to Elizabeth T. Schenck calling on her to gather support amongst suffragists in the pacific states to endorse a bill which would have enfranchised women in Washington, D.C.
 Anthony noted in her letter that Schenck's suffrage organization had made a financial commitment to the National Woman Suffrage Association.
 In 1871 Stanton and Anthony took their only trip to California and drew large crowds to their speaking engagements.
 Also in 1870 Laura de Force Gordon founded the California Woman Suffrage Society.
 She also successfully worked with lawyer and suffragist Clara Shortridge Foltz to pass the 1878 Woman Lawyer's Bill which allowed women to practice law in the state of California.
 Foltz was a mother of five in addition to one of the first female lawyers on the west coast.
 It was also in 1878 that suffragists distributed petitions to remove the words "white male" from the California constitution although this effort was ultimately unsuccessful.